cysouw/diathesis/text/c02_structure.md

 c.
 Ich wasche dem Nachbarn den Fleck aus dem Hemd.
 :::

 There are only a few incidental examples of such disjunct diatheses without stacking.
 The following four examples all only occur with a very limited number of verbs.
-First, the verb *deuten* can be used both the mean 'interpret' [@next a] and 'forebode' [@next b] with a rather transparent connection between the two.
+First, the verb *deuten* can be used both to mean 'interpret' [@next a] and 'forebode' [@next b] with a rather transparent connection between the two.
 However, the role-remappings are quite complex, see [@sec:prepositions-anticausative-preposition-addition].

 ::: ex
 ~~[Ø › PBJ; OBJ › SBJ › Ø]~~